Injection Molding Machine Tonnage: How to Calculate the Right Clamping Force

 Tonnage in injection molding is essentially the clamping force needed to keep the mold closed during the injection of plastic material.
 This force is measured in tons or metric tonnes and represents the machine’s capacity to resist the separating force created during the injection process.

 The clamping force is generated by the machine’s hydraulic or mechanical systems, toggle mechanisms, and platen design, all working together to ensure that the mold remains closed.
-This force is crucial for ensuring that the mold remains shut against the pressure of the injected plastic material, thereby producing parts with the desired quality and precision.

 The clamping unit of an injection molding machine works in conjunction with the injection unit to create a balanced system that produces high-quality parts.
 The tonnage required for a specific project depends on various factors, including the size of the part, the material being used, and the design of the mold.